Feet & Footwear Myths

 The lens through which we at Natural Footgear view footwear leads us to a very different conclusion about what constitutes truly foot-healthy footwear.
 This article is our attempt to debunk the idea that excessive shoe cushioning is in any way advantageous, and that it may, in fact, be detrimental to immediate and long-term foot and lower extremity health for many people.
 As always, we hope to cut through industry myths and provide you with the best possible information to make informed choices.
 Are we anti-cushioning?
 No, not per se; there are certain circumstances where some shoe padding may be helpful.
 What we do take issue with is the notion that more padding necessarily means a safer and healthier shoe for all.
 But more on this in just a bit.

 One of the main points we want to establish in this article is that there are a lot of misconceptions out there about shoe cushioning.
 The prevailing idea behind shoe cushioning is that a greater amount of padding under the foot will help reduce the impact forces on the body’s joints and tissues during weight-bearing activity.
 Intuitively, this may seem like a reasonable claim, given that we’ve been told for years that we need cushioning to protect our joints and soft tissues from damage.
-It’s an easy concept to wrap our minds around.
+Indeed, it’s an easy concept to wrap our minds around.
 What you may be surprised to learn, however, is that physics and research do not support this claim.
 In fact, the more cushioning a shoe possesses, the harder and more damaging on our joints it may be.

 To understand why this is so, it’s important to understand the physics of collisions.
 To start with, the net force acting on an object is: